 Proteins are chains of amino acids that assemble via amide bonds known as peptide linkages.
 The difference in the side-chain group or R-group is what determines the unique properties of each amino acid.
 The uniqueness of different proteins is then determined by which amino acids it contains, how these amino acids are arranged in a chain, and further complex interactions the chain makes with itself and the environment.
 These polymers of amino acids are capable of producing the diversity seen in life.

-In the human body, there are approximately 20,000 unique protein encoding genes responsible for more than 100,000 unique proteins.
+There are approximately 20,000 unique protein encoding genes responsible for more than 100,000 unique proteins in the human body.
 Although there are hundreds of amino acids found in nature, only about 20 amino acids are needed to make all the proteins found in the human body and most other forms of life.
 These 20 amino acids are all L-isomer, alpha-amino acids.
-All of them except for glycine contain a chiral alpha carbon.
+All of them, except for glycine, contain a chiral alpha carbon.
 And all these amino acids are L-isomers with an R-absolute configuration except for glycine (no chiral center) and cysteine (S-absolute configuration, because of the sulfur-containing R-group).
-It bears mentioning that the amino acids, selenocysteine, and pyrrolysine are considered the 21st and 22nd amino acids, respectively.
+It bears mentioning that the amino acids selenocysteine and pyrrolysine are considered the 21st and 22nd amino acids, respectively.
 They are more recently discovered amino acids that may become incorporated into protein chains during ribosomal protein synthesis.
 Pyrroloysine has functionality in life; however, humans do not use pyrrolysine in protein synthesis.
 Once translated, these 22 amino acids may also be modified via a post-translational modification to add further diversity in generating proteins.